-For further detail on each menu and option for configuring rules, refer to the Stormshield Network User Configuration Manual.
+For further details on each menu and option for rule configuration, refer to the SNS User guide.

 Rules can be defined in the Filtering and translation tab from the Configuration > Firewalls and folders menu or from a firewall's settings.